-There are thousands of images within the image library and on this help page, we will give you some useful tips and tricks on how to find the image you need quickly and effectively.
+There are thousands of images within the image library.
+Here are some useful tips and tricks on how to find the image you need quickly and effectively.

-If you know what you are looking for, browsing through these folders is not the best way to get to what you need specifically, for this we have search.
+Browsing through these is a great way to get to know the library.
+If you know what you are looking for, it’s quicker to search.
 Here are a few key things to remember when searching:

 - Use keywords only